WhySooooFurious/iOS-Update-Blocker/README.md

 Make an issue if you want viewing access to the DNS, include your email for the invitation link I will send

+Not compatible with my iOS sideloading guide

 Steps to install:
 1. Download the profile from releases
 2. Go to Settings
-3. Go to General>VPN & Device Management
+3. Go to General > VPN & Device Management
 4. Install the downloaded profile

 The following enables a stronger prevention against updates,

 Optional:
-1. Go to General>About>Certificate Trust Settings
+1. Go to General > About > Certificate Trust Settings
 2. Enable the NextDNS Full Trust